l0k18/docker-gentoo-steemd/README.md

 which will stop the existing one with the name (by default in the init file, it is `docker-gentoo-steemd`), remove the FS layers and start a build.

-By default it starts up a No-Op command so you can manually enter to start up `steemd`, but you can change this to automatically start steemd in the last line of the Dockerfile.
+By default it starts up a No-Op command (tail -f /dev/null) so you can manually enter to start up `steemd`,but you can change this to automatically start steemd in the last line of the Dockerfile.
 To run and enter the container:

     .run;.enter

+You can also directly spawn `steemd` with the command `.steemd`

 The data directory contains a volume that is mounted inside the container as `/work` which I have done so you can easily import `block_log` files or even the whole